Society Awards

 Nominations for the HBES Early Career Award should include a statement about the worthiness of the nominee, curriculum vita of the nominee, a recent complete bibliography, and no more than five reprints representative of the nominee’s contributions.
 Statements should be no more than one page, with 12-point Times New Roman font and 1″ margins, and should be on university letterhead.

-Please note: The award is subject to the following limitation: The nominee must be no more than ten years post-Ph.D.
+Please note: The award is subject to the following limitation: The nominee must be an HBES member and must be no more than ten years post-Ph.D.
+Self-nominations are acceptable.

 Lifetime Career Award for Distinguished Scientific Contribution